Welcome to 6W –

 Reading and Planners

 We expect everyone to read from their school reading book regularly – a minimum of three times per week.
 Also, please make sure that you update your planner when you have read.
 This includes personal texts such as non-fiction and magazines.

 We will spend some time at the end of each week reflecting on what you have achieved and setting a new target for the following week.
 Planners are to be signed by parents/carers for every Monday.

 Parents/carers – In order to develop your child’s understanding of their reading, it is advised that children are asked questions about their book.
 In the back of their planners is a list of questions that you can ask your child in order to help develop their comprehension skills.
 If you require any further questions, please don’t hesitate to ask.

 It is very important that PE kits are in school every day.
-We are timetabled to have two PE lessons per week but, as you can appreciate, timetables have to be flexible so the days may change.
+We are timetabled to have two PE lessons per week on Thursdays and Fridays but, as you can appreciate, timetables have to be flexible so the days may change.
 If your child wears their PE kit to an after school club, please ensure that they bring it back in the following day.
 If for any reason they cannot partake in our PE lessons, they are required to bring in a note of explanation from home.